ali050786/agentic-ux-platform/project_documentation.md

 """,
         "Empathy": """
 Return a JSON object with the following keys:
-- name, title, location, archetype: strings,
+- name, title, location (state and country), archetype: strings,
 - type="Empathy" (Send always "Empathy")
 - background: list of strings
 - behaviorTags: list of strings